kaisewhite/NodeJS-API-Server/README.md

 ## Setup

+#### Envirnoment Variables

-1. In the main project folder create a file called `.env`.
+In the main project folder create a file called `.env`.
 This is where all environment variables will be defined locally.
 You'll need to copy and paste these environment variables into your `.env` file.

 ```
 PORT=5000